pwdel/appletwittersentiment/README.md

 > What right do we have to say that our model actually describes the desires of our customers?

+## Issues or Flagged Items for Future Improvement

+### Simpler Improvements (Grunt Coding Work)

+* Expanding Regex accuracy for all potential cases.
+Essentially, generalizing the Regex.

+### Time Consuming, Expensive Improvements

+* Comparing predefined, documented measurement methods against each other for performance improvement.
+** Essentially, comparing existing tools and methods against each other to ensure that a particular direction makes sense, performance wise, or at least being able to compare algorithms against each other, within reason and without being overly-obsessive about which precise algorithm selected and whether it provides a relatively small percent performance improvement when measuring input to output efficiency vs. balancing other project needs.

+### More Advanced Improvements

+* Gaining a fuller understanding of what customers or stakeholders really meant by their comments.
+Basically, gaining deeper subject matter expertise on a particular topic, and being able to refine models by specific insights and sentiment quality which requires actually speaking with and creating a human feedback loop between customers and those building the models.
+*

 ## Questions

 What do the various columns mean?